-3 months end led
+3 m onths ended

 March 31

-in thousands of Canadian dollars 2020 20 019
+in thousands of Canadian dollars 2021 2020

-Financing costs - convertible note accretion 2.410 2.1 141
+Financing costs - convertible note accretion 2,578 2,410

-Finance costs relate to the accretion of the debt components of the Convertible Notes issued in private placements closed in 2014 and 2016, which are measured at amortized cost using the effective interest rate method.
+Finance costs relate to the accretion of the debt components of the Notes issued in 2014 and 2016, which are measured at amortized cost using the effective interest rate method.
+As explained above, the Company currently has \$90,862,000 of Notes in issue and the outstanding principal amount of the Notes and accrued interest is repayable by the Company at maturity on June 30, 2021.